 Diversity at work

 Diversity is hot.
-Every organisation stresses the importance of ‘getting the numbers right’ these days.
-Every organisation tries to make minority groups disappear by creating equal chances for all.
+Every organization stresses the importance of ‘getting the numbers right’ these days.
+Every organization tries to make minority groups disappear by creating equal chances for all.
 Getting the numbers right however is only step one.
-Organisations do not benefit when all flavours of human diversity are represented, while different voices don’t get heard.
+Organizations do not benefit when all flavors of human diversity are represented, while different voices don’t get heard.
 The culture has to change, not the numbers.

 Attitude 4: Clear Communication

 All key elements of true diversity as introduced in the previous 3 blogs will remain without effect if the communication about our differences is not effective.
 And although clear communication sounds too obvious to be brought up as a special topic, it is not.
 Open and clear communication about our differences is one of the most difficult things in an (international) office environment, as the expectations we have of ‘clear communication’ are different for different people and different cultures.

 Speaking up about your opinion – certainly when it differs from the norm – can be a risky business.
 At the moment you have stated your opinion in public, you have put yourself in the spotlight, and you are responsible for what you have said.
 Your point of view is at the risk of attack by others, and even you yourself may be the subject of attack for holding such an opinion in the first place.